Saloma Acres Map (as of May 2022)

 Meet Our Saloma Crew

-She likes ear scratches, trail rides, and as resident gymnast turning cartwheels in the paddock.
-7-year-old Swedish Warmblood.
+She likes ear scratches, trail rides, and is our resident gymnast turning cartwheels in the paddock.
+8-year-old Swedish Warmblood.

 Mister quiet storm.
 Protector of Miss Jackson & Ti-Jeanne.
 Loves to trail ride and chomp on hay.
-15-year-old dun quarter horse.
+16-year-old dun quarter horse.

 Saloma songstress.
 Breakfast-stealer.
 Our first Diva